leonardoce/leonardoce.github.io/content/post/2014-02-26-iliad-memory-directory.markdown

 server embedded inside the Pharo Smalltalk environment: Komanche.

 Iliad makes really easy to serve static resources.
-Now we will learn how to embed in your Pharo image [Bootstrap JS][bootstrap-js].
+Now we will learn how to embed in your Pharo image [Bootstrap JS](http://getbootstrap.com).
 Let's assume you already downloaded the compiled distribution to a file named `bootstrap-3.1.1-dist.zip` and that you extracted it in a folder named `~/tmp/bootstrap-3.1.1-dist`.